Trump fake electors plot: Investigations

 Despite assumptions about Eastman's role, the January 6 committee's final report, which was released on December 22, 2022, named lesser known lawyer Kenneth Chesebro as the plot's original proponent.
 Chesebro pleaded guilty to conspiracy charges in the Georgia election racketeering prosecution and by December 2023 was cooperating with similar investigations in at least four other states.

 In early 2021, the watchdog group American Oversight obtained copies of the false documents from the National Archives via a Freedom of Information request; they published them on their website in March 2021.
 However, the documents were largely overlooked until the story was reported by Politico reporter Nicholas Wu in January 2022.
 Michigan attorney general Dana Nessel announced in January 2022 that after a months-long investigation into the Michigan certificate she had asked the Justice Department to open a criminal investigation, closing the Michigan investigation.
 Deputy attorney general Lisa Monaco days later confirmed the Justice Department was examining the matter.
 Nessel announced in January 2023 that she was reopening her investigation "because I don't know what the federal government plans to do."

+The FBI's investigation into the fake elector scheme, internally designated "Arctic Frost," was opened on April 13, 2022, at the FBI's Washington Field Office.
+The investigation was transferred to Special Counsel Jack Smith's oversight in November 2022.
+The August 2022 seizure of Representative Scott Perry's cell phone was part of this investigation.

+The FBI also served a search warrant on Nevada Republican Party chair Michael McDonald, and sought to serve a warrant on party secretary James DeGraffenreid; both men had signed a fraudulent certificate of ascertainment.
+FBI agents interviewed Sam DeMarco, chair of the Allegheny County, Pennsylvania Republican party, at his home the next day.
+Politico reported concurrently that Arizona Republican chair Kelli Ward and her husband had also been subpoenaed, but did not specify when.

 In January 2022, the Pennsylvania Attorney General’s office said that the conditional statement on the documents caused them not to meet the standards of forgery.
 However, the New Mexico Attorney General referred the matter to federal prosecutors, even though their documents had a similar conditional statement.

 On June 22, 2022, the Justice Department issued subpoenas to Georgia Republican Party chair David Shafer and another party official who allegedly signed a document claiming to be Trump electors, and to a Virginia man who worked on the Trump campaign's efforts in Arizona and New Mexico.
 Other alleged false Trump electors in Michigan also received subpoenas, though it was not clear whether they were federal or state; Michigan attorney general Dana Nessel had also been investigating the fraudulent elector scheme.
 (Note: Multiple sources:)